(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 How do I store these brownies?

-I recommend storing these brownies in a sealed container at room temperature for 3-4 days.
+I recommend storing these brownies in a sealed container at room temperature for 2-3 days, or in the fridge for 3-5 days.
 You can also store them in the freezer for 2-3 months.

 Looking for more brownie recipes?